Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Abstract

 \section{Abstract}

-In this paper, we propose localized versions of Weisfeiler-Leman (WL) algorithms in an effort to both increase the expressivity, as well as decrease the computational overhead.
-We focus on the specific problem of subgraph counting and give localized versions of $k-$WL for any $k$.
-We analyze the power of Local $k-$WL and prove that it is more expressive than $k-$WL and at most as expressive as $(k+1)-$WL.
-We give a characterization of patterns whose count as a subgraph and induced subgraph are invariant if two graphs are Local $k-$WL equivalent.
-We also introduce two variants of $k-$WL: Layer $k-$WL and recursive $k-$WL.
-These methods are more time and space efficient than applying $k-$WL on the whole graph.
-We also propose a fragmentation technique that guarantees the exact count of all induced subgraphs of size at most 4 using just $1-$WL.
-The same idea can be extended further for larger patterns using $k>1$.
-We also compare the expressive power of Local $k-$WL with other GNN hierarchies and show that given a bound on the time complexity, our methods are more expressive than the ones mentioned in \cite{papp2022theory}.
+Subgraph counting is a fundamental task for analyzing structural patterns in graph-structured data, with important applications in domains such as computational biology and social network analysis, where recurring motifs reveal functional and organizational properties.
+In this paper, we propose localized versions of the Weisfeiler-Leman (WL) algorithms to improve both expressivity and computational efficiency for this task.
+We introduce Local $k$-WL, which we prove to be more expressive than $k$-WL and at most as expressive as $(k+1)$-WL, and provide a characterization of patterns whose subgraph and induced subgraph counts are invariant under Local $k$-WL equivalence.
+To enhance scalability, we present two variants---Layer $k$-WL and Recursive $k$-WL---that achieve greater time and space efficiency compared to applying $k$-WL on the entire graph.
+Additionally, we propose a novel fragmentation technique that decomposes complex subgraphs into simpler subpatterns, enabling the exact count of all induced subgraphs of size at most $4$ using only $1$-WL, with extensions possible for larger patterns when $k>1$.
+Building on these ideas, we develop a three-stage differentiable learning framework that combines subpattern counts to compute counts of more complex motifs, bridging combinatorial algorithm design with machine learning approaches.
+We also compare the expressive power of Local $k$-WL with existing GNN hierarchies and demonstrate that, under bounded time complexity, our methods are more expressive than prior approaches.